 Educational Classes to look over:

 At our office in Altamonte Springs, Dr. Christina is trained in the Webster Technique and has served hundreds of pregnant moms.
 The key is getting in as early as possible to ensure proper function throughout pregnancy.
+One of the most useful birth providers you can add to your team is a doula.
+The support you will receive from a doula will help to keep you on the plan you’ve outlined.
+Doula’s act as birthing partners who work to advocate for you and what you want during labor.
+They provide physical and emotional support to pregnant mothers and families in an unparalleled way.

 We find that in some instances, you might feel pressured during labor to change your birth plan from VBAC and a doula can help to keep you focused on what is important to you, rather than what the hospital wants.
+Make a birth plan, go over with your doula and support provider team.

 There are tons of things to consider when you map out your plan, but for a few starting points: